 The following was written by Tiffany Sanford, volunteer recruiter for AARP Foundation Experience Corps.

-AARP Foundation Experience Corps is made up of volunteers who are dedicated to helping children become great readers before completing the third grade.
-Working collaboratively with teachers and other volunteers, they can change the course of a child's life by sharing their time, wisdom and experience.
+AARP Foundation Experience Corps is comprised of volunteers who are dedicated to helping children become great readers before completing the third grade.
+Together, with teachers and other volunteers, they can help change the course of a child's life by sharing their time, wisdom and experience.

-AARP Foundation Experience Corps Baltimore has nearly 300 highly-trained volunteers working in more than 25 sites and serves over 4,500 students yearly in high-need elementary schools.
-The Baltimore branch offers three tutoring models: one to one; small group; and literacy assistance (where volunteers tutor and help teachers with classroom-wide activities).
+AARP Foundation Experience Corps Baltimore has nearly 100 highly-trained volunteers working in several sites throughout the city and serve thousands of students yearly in high-needs elementary schools.
+The Baltimore branch offers one to one tutoring to the students.

-Our volunteers receive rigorous training, allowing us to provide highly qualified tutors for students.
+Our volunteers receive rigorous training, allowing us to place highly qualified tutors throughout the Baltimore city school district.
 People from all walks of life, many who have never worked with children, come into the program and attain new skills to help them be successful in guiding the next generation of readers.

-To give back to those who give to others, we offer life-enriching experiences to our volunteers such as health and fitness workshops, monthly book club meetings, technology workshops, and Spanish and French classes.
-Also, we hold signature member appreciation events.
-The “End of Year Celebration” marks the end of the school term bringing together partnering school administration and educators, corps volunteers and stakeholders.
-The annual "Senior Prom" gives members to opportunity to reminisce on their hey-day experiences and allow those who did not attend their own high school prom to party like never before.
+To give back to those who give to others, we offer life-enriching experiences to our volunteers such as health and fitness workshops, a monthly book club, technology workshops, and Spanish and French classes.
+We also hold signature member appreciation events such as our back to school rally, Senior Prom, Thanksgiving dinner, and our end of year celebration.
+The “End of Year Celebration” marks the end of the school term bringing together partnering school administration and educators, corps volunteers, EC local and national staff and other community stakeholders.
+The annual "Senior Prom" gives members the opportunity to reminisce on their hey-day experiences and allow those who did not attend their own high school prom to party like never before.

-Right now, we are seeking 150 volunteers to train and serve for the next school year 2019- 2020.
-Volunteers must: be 50 or older; have earned a high school diploma or GED; be able to pass literacy screenings and criminal background checks; complete 25 hours of annual training; and be available to volunteer a minimum of 5 hours a week during the school year.
+We are currently seeking 150 volunteers to train and serve for the 2021-2022 school year.
+Volunteers must be 50 or older; have earned a high school diploma or equivalent; be able to pass literacy screenings and criminal background checks; complete 25 hours of annual training; and be available to volunteer a minimum of five hours a week during the school year.